Examination for Professional Practice in Psychology

-EPPP (Examination for Professional Practice in Psychology)

 The Examination for Professional Practice in Psychology (EPPP) is a licensing examination developed by the Association of State and Provincial Psychology Boards (ASPPB) that is used in most U.S. states and Canadian provinces.

 As of 2020, the EPPP is a two-part examination that assesses foundational knowledge, EPPP (Part 1-Knowledge), and skills, EPPP (Part 2-Skills).
 The EPPP (Part 1-Knowledge) was previously known as the EPPP.
 It has been used by American and Canadian jurisdictions for many years and will continue to be used by these jurisdictions for licensing purposes.
 In 2020 jurisdictions will have the option of requiring the EPPP (Part 2-Skills), with the EPPP (Part 1-Knowledge) serving as the pre-requisite, and a passing score on both parts being required for licensure.
 Jurisdictions who sign on to require the EPPP (Part 2-Skills) will be known as early adopters.

+History

+The American Association of State Psychology Boards (ASPPB) was founded in 1961 by the American Psychological Association's Board of Professional Affairs Committee on State Licensure.
+A primary goal of ASPPB was to enhance the ability of psychologists to practice across state and national borders, specifically in the United States and Canada.
+To facilitate this mobility, the development of a standardized licensure examination was identified as crucial.
+This initiative culminated in the creation of the Examination for Professional Practice in Psychology (EPPP) in 1965.
+The EPPP's initial adoption was gradual, but its acceptance steadily increased.
+By the mid-1980s, it had become the dominant entry-level examination for independent practice licensure in most jurisdictions across both countries.
+Beginning in 2001, ASPPB transitioned the EPPP to a computer-administered format, which is now the prevalent mode of assessment in the vast majority of U.S. and Canadian jurisdictions.

+The ASPPB announced the development of a second component to the EPPP, the EPPP Step 2, in March 2016.
+This initiative's stated aim is to establish a standardized, multi-part assessment for evaluating clinical skills required for entry-level practice.
+The goal was to move away from relying solely on graduate program evaluations and non-standardized measures such as oral examinations.
+Beginning in 2018, the EPPP Step 2 was implemented by several jurisdictions.
+The ASPPB has announced that the exam is scheduled to become a mandatory component of licensing requirements for all jurisdictions currently utilizing the EPPP starting on January 1, 2026.